rspw7474/joes-youtube-bot/README.md

 2. Hover over `Server Settings`.
 3. Click `Integrations`.
 4. Under `Bots and Apps`, click `Joe's YouTube Bot`.
-5. From this menu, you can configure the bot so that its commands can only be run by certain members or in certain text channels.
+5. From this menu, you can configure the bot so its commands can only be run by certain members or in certain text channels.
 <br><br>

 # Usage